Search more than 3,000 biographies of contemporary and classic poets.

 Kinnell published several more volumes of poetry, including Strong Is Your Hold (Houghton Mifflin, 2006); A New Selected Poems (Houghton Mifflin, 2000), a finalist for the National Book Award; Imperfect Thirst (Houghton Mifflin, 1996); When One Has Lived a Long Time Alone (Knopf, 1990); Selected Poems (Houghton Mifflin, 1982), for which he received both the Pulitzer Prize and the National Book Award; and Mortal Acts, Mortal Words (Houghton Mifflin, 1980).

-He also published translations of works by Yves Bonnefroy, Yvanne Goll, François Villon, and Rainer Maria Rilke.
-Prose works by Kinnell include the collection of interviews Walking Down the Stairs (University of Michigan Press, 1978), the novel Black Light (Houghton Mifflin, 1966), and the children's book How the Alligator Missed Breakfast (Houghton Mifflin, 1982).
+Kinnell also published translations of works by Yves Bonnefoy, Yvanne Goll, François Villon, and Rainer Maria Rilke.
+Prose works by Kinnell include the collection of interviews Walking Down the Stairs (University of Michigan Press, 1978), the novel Black Light (Houghton Mifflin, 1966), and the children’s book, How the Alligator Missed Breakfast (Houghton Mifflin, 1982).

 About his work, Liz Rosenberg wrote in the Boston Globe: “Kinnell is a poet of the rarest ability, the kind who comes once or twice in a generation, who can flesh out music, raise the spirits and break the heart.”

-Kinnell was the recipient of the 2010 Wallace Stevens Award for proven mastery in the art of poetry by the Academy of American Poets.
+Kinnell was the recipient of the 2010 Wallace Stevens Award from the Academy of American Poets for proven mastery in the art of poetry.
 His other honors include a MacArthur Fellowship, a National Endowment for the Arts fellowship, a Rockefeller Grant, the 2002 Frost Medal from the Poetry Society of America, the 1974 Shelley Prize from the Poetry Society of America, and the 1975 Medal of Merit from the National Institute of Arts and Letters.
 He served as a Chancellor of the Academy of American Poets from 2001 to 2007.